-I like this set of bamboo cutting boards for cheese trays.
+I like this set of bamboo cutting boards from Amazon for cheese trays.
 They’ve got an easy, simple look and the price is definitely right!

 Obviously, this is the most important element of your cheese board!
 Try to get a good mix of flavors, textures, colors, and shapes.
 Most service delis will let you sample the cheeses before buying them to make sure you’re getting a wide variety of flavor.
 Keep in mind that your guests may not have the same taste buds as you do.
 Don’t be afraid to get something you don’t particularly like.
 Someone will probably love it!

 If you don’t know a ton about cheese, picking up a simple cheese book will give you a crash course.
 It’s also a fun thing to set out at your party next to your cheese board.
 Talk about a conversation starter.
-I like this book about cheese plates.
+I like this book about cheese plates from Amazon.
 Super helpful!